Breeds of Livestock, Department of Animal Science

 Poultry Breeds - Ancona Chickens

-The Ancona originated near the city of Ancona, Italy, from early Leghorns and other breeds.
+Brief History: The Ancona originated near the city of Ancona, Italy, from early Leghorns and other breeds.
 Its mixed ancestry gives it extreme hardiness and prolificacy.
 Anconas were originally known as Black Leghorns because of their color, which is black with evenly white-tipped feathers.
-As with Leghorns, Anconas are known primarily for egg-laying and produce large numbers of white eggs.
+As with Leghorns, Anconas are known primarily for producing large numbers of white eggs.
 They were once one of the prime egg-producing breeds in Europe, and joined American farm flocks in the 19th century.
-Active and busy birds, they are good foragers and said to be indifferent to climate.
+Active and busy birds, they are good foragers and said to be indifferent to the climate.

 Varieties: Single Comb, Rose Comb.

 Standard Weights: Cock: 6 lbs; hen: 4 1/2 lbs; cockerel: 5 lbs; pullet: 4 lbs